kovidgoyal/calibre/manual/conversion.rst

 There are a few more options in this section.

 :guilabel:`No text justification`
-    Normally, if the output format supports it, calibre will force the output ebook to have *justified* text (i.e., a smooth right margin).
+    Normally, if the output format supports it, calibre will force the output e-book to have *justified* text (i.e., a smooth right margin).
 This option will turn off this behavior, in which case whatever justification is specified in the input document will be used instead.